 Where to stay in Chiang Mai

 As one of the most popular places to visit in Thailand, there’s hardly any shortage of choice in Chiang Mai.
 If you’re debating where to stay in Chiang Mai when you’re crunched for time, the answer is pretty simple: the Old City.

 Although the city centre is compact and public transportation is plentiful, there’s no more fulfilling place to lay your head in Chiang Mai than the Old City.
 Not only are most of the top attractions here, you’ll simply find it a delightful place to amble about.
-Here are a few of our top choices for best places to stay in Chiang Mai:

 - De Klang Vieng: A beautiful new budget guesthouse located close to several top Chiang Mai attractions.
 Rooms include a balcony for your relaxation.